jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 ### 4.1.
 Requirements Construction

 An example of how Enterprise Architect was used to identify the requirements.
-There wasn't much public information about FIBEX files referenced by [Specification of Diagnostic Log and Trace 4.2.2](https://www.autosar.org/fileadmin/user_upload/standards/classic/4-2/AUTOSAR_SWS_DiagnosticLogAndTrace.pdf) used at the time, so we wrote down what we learned when trying to compare it
+There wasn't much public information about Fibex files referenced by [Specification of Diagnostic Log and Trace 4.2.2](https://www.autosar.org/fileadmin/user_upload/standards/classic/4-2/AUTOSAR_SWS_DiagnosticLogAndTrace.pdf) used at the time, so we wrote down what we learned when trying to compare it